Wenfeng-GAO/CLRS/README.md

 ###This is the code realizations of the *Introduction to Algorithms 3rd Edition* by CLRS.

 ===
-I am a biginner in algorithms, this is my answers to the text book exercises mainly.
+I am a beginner in algorithms, this is my answers to the text book exercises mainly.

 If you are interested in this project, don't hasitate to join me.